mengxi-liao/huxpro.github.io/_posts/Algorithms and Data Structures/problems/2015-06-01-Tree/2015-06-28-serialize-and-deserialize-binary-tree.markdown

 #### Build the Tree from the Code

+The idea is simple: print the tree in pre-order traversal and use "X" to denote null node and split node with ",".
+We can use a StringBuilder for building the string on the fly.
+For deserializing, we use a Queue to store the pre-order traversal and since we have "X" as null node, we know exactly how to where to end building subtree.

 To restore a tree, we traverse each node in the code.
 The first node will always be the root of the tree we are building.
 Then the following is the code for the left subtree followed by the code of the right subtree.

 ```